 Locals Love This Under-The-Radar Crystal-Clear Florida Spring For A Fun And Refreshing Swim

 Your every instinct may tell you to stay out of random bodies of water in Florida.
 It's not a surprising reaction to the idea of running into the odd alligator.
 However, it means missing out on gems like Royal Springs Park, a hidden beauty sporting waters so clear you'll think you've stumbled across something magical.
-Located in Northern Florida, sandwiched between North Country Road 349 and I-27 just northeast of Mayo, Royal Springs Park isn't something you'll just happen across.
+Located in Northern Florida, sandwiched between North Country Road 349 and U.S. Route 27 just northeast of Mayo, Royal Springs Park isn't something you'll just happen across.
 It's relatively secluded amidst country roads and scattered housing.
 So, consider this your invitation to a sparkling paradise that tests your limits with a 42-foot drop right in the middle.

 Like many of Florida's hidden, crowd-free treasures, Royal Springs Park is a delicate ecosystem surrounded by dense greenery that creates a feeling of isolation.
 Since you are a bit cut off from civilization, and that 42-foot drop is very tempting to explore, this is one body of water you shouldn't tread alone.
 Thankfully, Royal Springs has plenty to make a day out of your visit with friends and family, ensuring that, even if you need a break from the cobalt waters, you can still kick back, relax, and enjoy the day.